Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 Fliplet.DataSources.Encryption().setKey('3581e5305707b61fb3931346b5826e5c');
 ```

-As an example, you can set up the key to be read from a user's data source entry once the user logs in:
+As a further example, you can optionally set up the key dynamically to be read from a user's data source entry once the user logs in:

 ```js
 // Add this code to a screen with a login component